 Cumberland Island

-St. Marys also serves as a gateway to coastal Georgia’s crown jewel, Cumberland Island National Seashore.
-The southernmost of Georgia’s barrier islands is also the largest; Cumberland Island boasts over 9,800 acres of Congressionally Designated Wilderness.
-Only accessible by boat, visitors can board the ferry in St. Marys, and spend the day up close and personal with nature by exploring the island’s pristine maritime forests, undeveloped beaches, wide marshes and historic ruins.
+Kingsland and St. Marys serve as the gateway to one of coastal Georgia’s true treasures, Cumberland Island National Seashore.
+The southernmost and largest of Georgia’s barrier islands, Cumberland spans over 9,800 acres of Congressionally Designated Wilderness.
+Accessible only by boat, visitors can catch the ferry from downtown St. Marys and immerse themselves in the island’s unspoiled beauty, roaming through pristine maritime forests, strolling along undeveloped beaches, navigating wide salt marshes, and discovering storied ruins that echo with history.

 History abounds on Cumberland Island.
 History buffs will appreciate the rich artifacts located throughout the island.
 The historical ruins of the prestigious Carnagie family’s beloved Dungeness estate, remain on the island; now frequented by wild horses and other wildlife.
 With a short shuttle ride, north on the island will allow you a glimpse back-in-time at the First African Baptist Church and a tour of Plum Orchard Mansion.
 Those wishing to truly immerse themselves in the majesty of the island can spend a night in the luxurious Greyfield Inn or setting up camp at one of the island’s variety of unique campsites.